 Stakeholders throughout the supply chain need to know not only where items are, and also when things go wrong.

 Smart, resilient, connected, and optimized supply chains are the key to business successes in an increasingly complex world.
 To thrive, businesses of all types need a system that reduces inefficient, error-prone processes and replaces them with intelligent, efficient technologies that integrate seamlessly with the existing workflow.
-And they don’t have to start from scratch.

 RFID sensors are a case in point.
 They revolutionized shipping and warehousing when they were introduced in the 1990s.
-Finally, locating cargo didn’t depend on someone logging its receipt and condition, entering that into a tracking or inventory management system.
+Finally, locating cargo didn’t depend on someone logging its receipt, and entering that into a tracking or inventory management system.
 Instead, with RFID, when tagged cargo passed a sensor on the loading dock, it was automatically logged into the system.
 Error rates decreased.

 A Simple, yet Groundbreaking Upgrade to RFID Inventory Management

 The combination of impact monitoring with RFID tracking has the potential to revolutionize logistics.
 Rather than installing and monitoring two tags, supply chain managers can rely on one solution, simplifying their own purchasing, monitoring, and reporting.

 But, most importantly, SpotSee’s ShockWatch RFID tags provide you with the peace of mind that comes with enhanced insights into the mile-by-mile handling of parts, components, and equipment from suppliers around the world, all the way to the manufacturing facility and, ultimately, to your customers.